yjiang-iop/kdotp-generator/README.md

 - The basis vector, written in the direct product basis, i.e., monomial basis direct product with the hermitian matrix basis.
 For example, when `order=1` and `dim=2`, the basis is:
   `[kx*S_0, kx*S_1, kx*S_2, kx*S_3, ky*S_0, ky*S_1, ky*S_2, ky*S_3, kz*S_0, kz*S_1, kz*S_2, kz*S_3]`
 - Linear IR: the linear irreducible corepresentation (coirrep) label of the decomposed basis.
 The definition of linear coirreps can be found in the `MSG_kp_results` folder.
 - Coefficient basis and Matrix basis: the decomposed symmetric basis.
+When fails to decompose into symmetric basis, the output will be marked as `not symmetric`.
+This message only means the decomposition fails, and the kp results are still correct.

 ## Tips